 She clasps both her hands over the boy's, making him drop the bat in the process with a heavy clang.
 He looks at her, startled.

 His heart beats quicker by the second, and he blinks with confusion.

 "I knew it!
 You're a good guy, aren't you?
 Hehe."

 "Uh..." the boy tries to answer, but nothing comes out.
 The girl smiles at him, so brightly, it's almost blinding.

 "I knew you couldn't be like those scary, awful boys.
 You're different.
 You're like a prince!"

 But then again, does it matter?
-They don't know each other, they'll never see each other again, this was merely a chance encounter, so actually—
+They don't know each other.
+They'll never see each other again.
+This is merely a chance encounter, so actually—

 "I'm Yuri.
 What's your name?"
 She introduces herself excitedly.

-The boy responds reflexively, still not sure what just happened.
-His chance encounter suddenly turning into a proper meeting.
+The boy responds out of reflex, still unsure of why his chance encounter is suddenly turning into a proper meeting.

 "Romeo!
 What a lovely name!"